dannyglin/CS5001-Project/README.md

 Features I would like to add is to make a better looking interface amd probably have a way to save/load all the task when the application ends.

 ## Final Reflection
 I loved learning new features that this course has taught me.
-Having a basic foundation is critical in moving in the future courses
+Having a basic foundation is critical in moving in the future courses.
+I look forward for classes like Object Oriented Programming/Data Structures/Algorithms.